-Wilfred O. White and Sons enjoys a rich nautical history.
+Wilfred O. White and Sons has a rich nautical history.
 Wilfred O. White, the company's founder, came from a shipbuilding family that dated back to 1600 England.
 Born in Melbourne Australia, Mr. White came to the United States in 1898 and married Ruth Eldridge, the daughter of George Eldridge, who charted the first tide and current tables in U.S.

 |Although Captain Hart started as a compass adjuster, he showed a quick grasp of the retail business, expanding Wilfred O. White's and then Maryland Nautical Sales' inventory.|

-In 1993, Maryland Nautical (and its affiliates, Davis Ship Service, Inc. and The Davis Group, Inc.) were moved four blocks to its present location on E. Clement St. - 7,000 sq. ft. facility with additional storage, parking and an expanded showroom.
+In 1993, Maryland Nautical (and its affiliates, Davis Ship Service, Inc. and The Davis Group, Inc.) moved four blocks to its present location on E. Clement St. - 7,000 sq. ft. facility with additional storage, parking and an expanded showroom.